Scripps Hall (California)

-Scripps Hall, which had held part of the Pasadena Waldorf School, was a large American Craftsman or Arts and Crafts-style house located in the foothills of the San Gabriel Mountains, in Altadena, California, United States.
-It was built in 1904 as the central feature of the Scripps Estate, and is listed on the National Register of Historic Places.
-It was badly damaged by the 2025 Eaton Fire, with the upper school at 209 East Mariposa Avenue completely destroyed.
+Scripps Hall, which had held part of the Pasadena Waldorf School, was a large American Craftsman or Arts and Crafts-style house located in the foothills of the San Gabriel Mountains in Altadena, California, United States.
+It was built in 1904 as the central feature of the Scripps Estate and is listed on the National Register of Historic Places.
+It was lost in the 2025 Eaton Fire, with the upper school at 209 East Mariposa Avenue completely destroyed.

 History and significance

 Scripps Hall was built by William Armiger Scripps.
 The house is a three-story Arts and Crafts style residence designed by architect Charles W. Buchanan.
 Scripps lived in a small bungalow on his property near the intersection of Mariposa Street and Fair Oaks Avenue in 1904 while his three-story mansion was built.
 He planted citrus and olive groves on his 'Scripps Estate' located in the community then known as North Pasadena.

-After William died Scripps Hall was subsequently passed to his grandson.
+After William died, Scripps Hall was subsequently passed to his grandson.
 The western portion of the property was subdivided.
 In 1979, with the residence threatened with demolition, the Altadena Heritage Association coordinated the historic home's sale to the Pasadena Waldorf School, one of many Waldorf Schools around the world.
 Scripps Hall was placed on the National Register of Historic Places in 1999 under Criterion A for its representation of local history and development patterns (#99000893).
 The nomination notes that the property is significant for its "design by a well-known local architect, C. W. Buchanan (only one of two of his major works still standing in Altadena); its high state of integrity; its association with a regionally significant long-term original owner, the Scripps family; and its prominence within the historic context of Altadena's residential growth and development during the first decades of the 20th century.
-It is the most intact example of the estates that once lined Altadena's 'Millionaire's Row.'"
+It is the most intact example of the estates that once lined Altadena's "Millionaire's Row."